 Dr. Harris uses microscopes which provide magnification and fiber optic illumination that is helpful in seeing the tiny details inside your tooth.
-3-D imaging technology has been recently added, which allows Dr. Harris to customize your dental treatment like never before.
+3-D imaging technology has been recently added, which allows Dr. David J. Harris to customize your dental treatment like never before.
 For more information on root canal treatment at our Stow OH endodontic office, please visit our root canal page.

 Root Canal Surgery Stow OH

 Endodontic (root canal) surgery can be used to locate fractures or hidden canals that do not appear on x-rays but still manifest pain in the tooth.
 Damaged root surfaces or the surrounding bone may also be treated with this procedure.
 The most common surgery used to save damaged teeth is an apicoectomy or root-end resection.
 For more information on root canal surgery at our Stow OH endodontic office, please visit our root canal surgery page.